Weatherbox: 2018-present

+In 2022, Warren became a member of Say Anything.

 Discography

 Weatherbox was originally signed to Doghouse Records, on which they released an EP (The Clearing) and two full-length records, American Art (2007) and The Cosmic Drama (2009).
 The band were most recently signed to Triple Crown Records under the label's Favorite Gentlemen imprint which was started by members of Manchester Orchestra in 2005.
 Their most recent LP is 'Flies in All Directions', which was released in May 2014.